 Rock House Cave Trail

 Rock House Cave Trail is a very short, only .25 mile long, trail.
 But it has a big reward at the end!
-Read more about Rock House Cave below!
+We just love this huge bluff shelter.

 Bear Cave Trail

-This isn’t a true trail or a true cave but it is a fascinating place where you can walk through, over, and around boulders that form rock shelters and little passageways.
-This is a favorite for those with children.
+This isn’t a true cave but it is a fascinating place where you can walk through, over, and around boulders that form shelters and little passageways.

 Cedar Creek Trail